Yass-dah/LifeChoosesU/README.md

 # LifeChoseesU App - Frontend
-LifeChoosesU is a humanitarian single page Web application made with react (typescript template) Users can ask for support(anonymously eventually) for an emergency and a mediator will be there for help
+#### LifeChoosesU is a humanitarian single page Web application made with react (typescript template).

+#### Users can ask for support(anonymously eventually) for an emergency and a mediator will be there for help

 Technologies used:
 - React + Vite